-Article 15 - Number, times and frequency of examinations
+Article 15 - Number and times of examinations

-- 1. There are two opportunities in each academic year for written examinations: - the first opportunity is at the end of the teaching period in which the subject is taught, - the second opportunity is in the fifth week or at the end of the next teaching period, or during the summer resit period. - 2.
-The frequency of examinations is laid down in the Implementation Regulations.
-A timetable of all the opportunities for sitting written examinations is drawn up on an annual basis and distributed before the start of the relevant semester. - 3.
-If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+- 1. There are two opportunities in each academic year for written examinations: - the first opportunity is at the end of the teaching period in which the subject is taught, - the second opportunity is in the fifth week or at the end of the next teaching period, or during the resit period in the months July and August. - 2.
+The number of times in which examinations are held is laid down in the Implementation Regulations.
+A timetable of all the opportunities for sitting written examinations is drawn up in Course Base on an annual basis and distributed before the start of the relevant semester.

+- 3. If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
 The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
 Notwithstanding the provisions of subsection 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year. - 5.
-In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain examinations can be taken.
+In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.